-The mission of Residence Life at Mount Mercy is to enhance student success, personal development and satisfaction with the total educational experience.
+The mission of Residence Life at Mount Mercy is to enhance student success, personal development, and satisfaction with the total educational experience.

 All residence rooms have cable TV and computer ports linked to a state-of-the-art network system.
-The department currently houses students in two residence halls, an apartment area and our threebuilding complex of suites.
-Full-time professional staff live in campus housing, administer the Residence Life program and assist students as needed.
+The department currently houses students in two residence halls, an apartment area, and our three-building complex of suites.
+Graduate Assistant Area Coordinators live in campus housing, administer the Residence Life program, and assist students as needed.